ibrahimfarajzade/rick-and-morty-graphql/README.md

 - **GraphQL**: A query language for your API and runtime for executing queries with your existing data.
 - **BLoC Pattern**: A state management approach to separate business logic from UI code.
 - **GetIt**: A service locator for managing app dependencies and instances.
+- **Unit Testing**: Ensures the correctness of the app with test cases for BLoC and repository layers.